The Parents Rights & Responsibilities for 2017-18 can be viewed by selecting the link below.

 2017 California Gold Ribbon School

 Hillview Middle School was recently selected as a 2017 California Gold Ribbon School.
-The only school in the Antelope Valley selected this year for this award.
+We are the only Gold Ribbon middle school in the Antelope Valley and the only school selected in the AV for the 2017 award.
 Great job to the entire Hillview Community!

 Hillview Middle School is located in the southwest portion of the Antelope Valley.
 It serves 6th, 7th, and 8th grade students and has approximately 915 students enrolled.
 6th grade students from Cottonwood, Esperanza, and Rancho Vista feed into Hillview Middle School.
 The Hillview sixth grade population is made up of students that applied to attend a 6th grade honors program.
 These students were selected to attend Hillview through an application process which required good attendance and a minimum 3.0 GPA in fourth and fifth grade.
 These students come from various school within the district and outside of the district.
 The school buildings consist of one main building composed of 20 classrooms, two Science Labs, Library, Home Economics room, Art Room, Woodshop, four Computer Labs and a Cafeteria.
 There are also four meeting/conference rooms, a speech room, a counselor’s office, an office for our bi-lingual aide, and the administrative offices.
 In addition, there are 16 relocatable classrooms, a music room, and a gymnasium with boys’ and girls’ locker rooms.
 The school includes grass and concrete play areas with equipment and a patio with picnic tables.

 The 2017-2018 calendar and the 2018-2019 calendar are now available.
 Please review the dates to familiarize yourself with the calendar.
 If you have any questions, please contact your child's school office.